Mỹ Sơn: Inscriptions

 The people of Champa maintained written records in both Sanskrit and old Cham.
 They wrote on perishable materials, such as large leaves, and also created inscriptions in stone.
 They used scripts borrowed from India.
 None of the writings on perishable materials have survived.
 However, numerous stone inscriptions have been preserved, transcribed, and translated into modern languages.

 Many of Champa's most important inscriptions are on steles, that is to say on slabs or pillars of stone erected precisely for the purpose of hosting inscriptions.
 Scholars have found approximately 32 steles at Mỹ Sơn, dated between the 5th and the 12th century AD.

 The subject-matter of Cham inscriptions is mostly political and religious.
 They are written from the perspective of kings or very high potentates seeking to affirm their legitimacy and their relationship to the divine.
 Many of the inscriptions document a gift to a god, such as a gift of land, of people, or of treasure, or a foundation dedicated to a god, such as the foundation of a temple, an altar, or a pedestal.
-The inscriptions also provide us with important information such as the name of the country (typically Campadesa in the Sanskrit inscriptions, nagara Campa in the Cham inscriptions), and the names of some of its most important cities: Simhapura ("Lion City"), Virapura ("Knight City"), Rajapura ("King City"), Vijaya ("District").
+The inscriptions also provide us with important information such as the name of the country (typically Campadesa in the Sanskrit inscriptions, nagara Campa in the Cham inscriptions), and the names of some of its most important cities: Simhapura ("Lion City"), Virapura ("Knight City"), Rajapura ("King City"), Vijaya ("Victory").
 Finally, a number of the inscriptions allude to or describe interesting historical events, such as the ongoing wars between Champa and Cambodia in the 12th century.